nearform/commentami/packages/commentami-react-components/README.md

 ##### Assign a component to show/add the comments related to a reference

-To provide this feature we need to wrap everithing inside a SidebarsController and add the component that acts as a interface for the user to show the comments, add new ones or remove them.
+To provide this feature you need to wrap everithing inside a SidebarsController and add the component that acts as a interface for the user to show the comments, add new ones or remove them.

 ```
 import {